-Does this financial product have a sustainable investment objective? • Yes • • • • No susta inable investments with an onmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy its objection cteristics and while it does not have as ective a sustainable investment, it will minimum proportion of 2.5% of nable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective susta make a minimum of inable investments with a lobjective:% · · notes E/S characteristics, but will not any sustainable investments
+Sustainable investment means an investment in an economic activity that contributes to Does this financial product have a sustainable investment objective? ••• Yes •• No an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
+That Regulation does not include a list of not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective